maxgmarin/maligno/README.md

 3) Different reference genomes (`GRCh38` vs `CHM13`)

 With a single comparison table, you can quickly ask:
-- "How many reads aligned exactly the same?"
+- "How many reads aligned identically?"
-- "Which read IDs differ in their alignment between set A and B, and how?"
+- "Which read IDs differ in their alignment between set A and B, and how do they differ?"
 - "How many reads improved their alignment score by X points?"
 - "How do splice junctions differ, in read or genomic coordinate space?"